awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc.md

 ## Create an Association \(Console\)<a name="sysman-state-assoc-console"></a>

-The following procedure describes how to use the Systems Manager console to create a State Manager association that uses targets and rate controls\.
+The following procedure describes how to use the Systems Manager console to create a State Manager association\.

 **To create a State Manager association**